illumine/articles/Linux-Admin-School/Create-and-Delete-Users-SSH-from-Windows.md

 #### Abstract
 A small briefing that covers the basic points of creating a new user in a Linux host.
+We start with a simple username/password old and insecure authentication method and then we add RSA certificate to  make the user authentication modern and more robust.
+In the second section, we copy the private key to our windows machine and we configure windows PuTTY so that we connect to the
+Linux server using rSA certificates.
-We start with a simple username/password scheeme and then we can add RSA certificate to  make the system more robust.
-In this section we introduce a simple Jenkins pipeline that uses the sftp and ssh commands for the user we created.
+In the last section we introduce we introduce  a simple Jenkins pipeline that demonstrates the use of  the `sftp` and `ssh` commands for the linux user we previously created.
 Just 10 minutes reading.

 ## Create the new user that authenticates with Username/Password